514: No Such Thing As A Computer Tower

 Remember your bottle, Australia.
 Is everyone at the beach always in Australia?
 I know that's the myth that we read, but like, I don't believe that.

 They all do live next to the beach, though, don't they?
-I mean, no one lives in the middle.
+I mean, no one lives in in the middle i

 I'd be surprised living in central London if they're getting in anywhere.
 Yeah, and actually, the terrible thing about this article was I wasn't especially surprised by any of the places.